 Once I paired the Anker Soundcore Liberty Air with my phone and put them on, the issues I had with build quality melted away.
 I experienced basically no skipping whatsoever in average use, which is saying something with true wireless earbuds.
 They auto-connect to my device quickly when I take them out of the case so I don’t have to fiddle around in my Bluetooth settings, and putting them back in the case automatically pauses the music and disconnects from my device perfectly every time.

 Unfortunately, not everything works so buttery-smooth.
-Connecting multiple devices is possible, but switching seamlessly between them is not.
+Connecting multiple devices is possible but switching seamlessly between them is not due to lack of Bluetooth multipoint.
 Going between my iPad and Pixel 3 required a few trips to the settings and manually disconnecting and then reconnecting each time.
-This isn’t a big deal if you’re just going to be on one device, but if you’re like me and use more than one device it can be a hassle.
+This isn’t a big deal if you’re just going to be on one device but if you’re like me and use more than one device it can be a hassle.
 Switching between Google Podcasts on my phone during my commute, to Spotify on my iPad once I reached my destination meant reconnecting multiple times throughout the day which, obviously, isn’t ideal.

 The Anker Soundcore Liberty Air also don’t have any buttons on them, so playback controls are left to the touch-sensitive spots on the outside of either earbud.
 Double-tapping the right earbud pauses/plays music and answers phone calls, while double-tapping the left earbud activates your phones assistant.
-You can also two and hold for two seconds on the right and left earbuds to skip to the next track and return to a previous track, respectively.
-They work fairly well, save for returning to a previous track.
-I was never able to actually return to a previous track since you have to hold down the side of the left earbud for a full two seconds to activate the function.
+You can also hold for two seconds on the right and left earbuds to skip to the next track and return to a previous track, respectively.
+They work fairly well, but I was never able to actually return to a previous track since you have to hold down the side of the left earbud for a full two seconds to activate the function.
 By the time it registered, I was already too far into the song to return to a previous track and all that it did was replay the current song from the beginning.

 Like all true wireless earbuds, you can’t expect these to say much longer than a few hours.
 So if you’re going to be on an intercontinental flight you might still want to look into active house cancelling headphones, but for the average commute or trip to the gym, it’s more than enough.
 Anker claims around five hours of constant playback with an extra 15-hours being provided by the charging case.

 Despite all of the issues I already mentioned regarding playback controls, I’m still tempted to get a pair of these even though I only just bought myself a pair of the RHA TrueConnect earbuds (at full price mind you).
 The reason is simple: I love how these sound.
-As useful as the connectivity features are on the AirPods even aficionados will never say they sound good because they don’t.
-That’s not a knock on Apple, most true wireless ‘buds suffer from bad sound quality.
+As useful as the connectivity features are on the AirPods even aficionados will never say they sound good, because they don’t.
+That’s not a knock on Apple, most true wireless buds suffer from bad sound quality.
 While I won’t ever call the sound on the Anker Soundcore Liberty Air “high quality,” they’re definitely one of my favorite sounding true wireless earbuds I’ve used to date along with the Master & Dynamic MW07 earbuds.
+(Editor’s note: Now there are better sounding options that you can find on our best list, but these still don’t sound bad at all)

 You can see by looking at the frequency response that these are not lacking in bass, but they’re not overly emphasized like how do so many other products are when trying to hide bad sound quality.
 The song Only You by Joshua Radin is one that I use when trying gauge how much a singer’s vocals get masked by the low end because of the subtle yet strong bass notes on his guitar.
 The Soundcore Liberty Air handle it spectacularly, giving the right amount of umpf to the guitar in the solo parts of the track without getting in the way of Radin’s soft vocals.
 While this is great to me, people that prefer more bass while performing activities like working out might not be too keen on these.